eden-elise/lab8-ai-services/r-n-d/compare.md

 Understanding how cost/if I would have to pay confused me for a while. especially with Groq I couldn't quite tell if it was free or not but after reading more online i understand that each API has rates and as long as I don't hit those, there will be no payment.
 A reason I chose to do these two specifically was because I did not have to put a card down.

-**What was easier than expected:** using async and await avoided ahving to use callbacks or then() which was helpful.
+**What was easier than expected:** using async and await avoided having to use callbacks or then() which was helpful.

 **If I were building a real app:**
 I would choose Groq for a simple app because of the faster response time